JHG777000/builder/README.md

 ## Installing

 Download or clone builder, place builder in your home directory.
 The folder containing builder should itself be named 'builder', such that 'builder.rb' is at '~/builder/builder/builder.rb'.
 Add the 'run' directory to your system path.
 Make sure you have that latest version of [ruby][3].
-On Mac, its recommended that you use [brew][4] to get the latest version of ruby.
+On Mac, its recommended that you use [brew][4] to get ruby version 2.6.6.

  [3]:https://www.ruby-lang.org/en/
  [4]:https://brew.sh